When the surgery is closed, please ring the Out Of Hours Service on 111.

 NURSE PRACTITIONER APPOINTMENTS

-Our nurse practitioner Jane is available every Monday, Tuesday, Wednesday and most Thursdays.
+Our nurse practitioner Jane is available every Monday, Tuesday, Wednesday and some Thursdays.

 “Jane the nurse practitioner can recognise and deal with most common health complaints and are able to give advice or prescribe if appropriate.
 If your problem is more serious and needs the attention of a GP they can arrange this”.